CTV/OTT Programmatic Advertising

 3. Google Chromecast

 Chromecast is a device developed by Google to add smart functions to an already purchased television.
-The dongle-like device need only be connected via an HDMI port, and then users can access streaming services on OTT platforms like Netflix, Amazon Prime and Disney+.
+The dongle-like device need only be connected via an HDMI port, and then users can access streaming services on OTT platforms like Netflix, Hulu and Disney+.
 The device also accepts the installation of applications that better the CTV media experience.

 What is Connected TV and what is CTV advertising?